Career Profile: Animal Massage Therapist

 People in This Job Work Mainly With Dogs and Horses

-Animal massage therapists are animal health professionals that use their knowledge of anatomy, physiology, and massage techniques to improve an animal’s physical well-being.
-As one of the newest animal health careers, interest in this field is expected to continue to increase.
+Animal massage therapists are animal health professionals who use their knowledge of anatomy, physiology, and massage techniques to improve an animal’s physical well-being.

-Animal massage therapists utilize hands-on massage techniques to relax muscles, stimulate circulation, and enhance range of motion in their four-legged clients.
+Animal massage therapists use hands-on massage techniques to relax muscles, stimulate circulation, and enhance the range of motion in their four-legged clients.
 Massage therapists develop and implement treatment plans based on the individual animal’s needs, and may work in conjunction with veterinarians.

 While some animal massage therapists specialize by species (equine and canine being the most common), others work on a mix of large and small animals.